THE LOWENSTEIN TRUST

 2013 Awardee Selected

-presented to Sandra Guyot, volunteer with the Golden
+Sandra Guyot, volunteer with the Golden Harvesters Inc, was

 Since 2004, Sandra Guyot, has dedicated herself to the survival and growth of the Golden Harvesters Inc. non-profit program, assisting senior, low income and disabled members of the Portland community.
-Located in North Portland, Golden Harvesters assists people in need with fresh food, and basic personal and home maintenance supplies.
+Located at 8100 N. Lombard, Portland OR 97203, (503)-286-0750, Golden Harvesters Inc, assists people in need, by providing fresh food, as well as basic personal and home maintenance supplies.

 Working with other committed volunteers, Sandra’s dedication to Golden Harvesters has literally kept the heat on, the doors open and a roof over the head of the organization.
 Her untiring grant writing and volunteer organizing efforts in the face of crisis situations, have twice guided the program through unanticipated major relocations, as well as upgrades of the organization’s food refrigeration/storage capabilities.
 Throughout both relocation processes, Sandra, and the volunteers at Golden Harvesters, strove to stay true to the organizations mission, by identifying facilities with good accessibility for people with disabilities and proximity to public transportation.

 Sandra Guyot, remains inspired to address the recession driven upsurge of families and individuals experiencing serious financial difficulties.
 She continues to work with the other dedicated volunteers at Golden Harvesters, and hundreds of Portland families are grateful.
 The Lowenstein Trust is proud to add Sandra Guyot to the list of award recipients.
-In addition to recognition at City Council, Golden Harvesters will receive a cash award in Sandra’s name.
+In addition to recognition at City Council, Golden Harvesters received a cash award go $7,500.00 in Sandra’s name.